Mimetes fimbriifolius: Description

 The bract subtending the individual flower is linear with to awl-shaped, about 10 mm (0.40 in) long and 1 mm (0.04 in) wide, and densely covered in silky hairs.
 The 4-merous perianth is 4–4½ cm (1.6–1.8 in) long.
 The lower part, that remains merged when the flower is open, is opaque, hairless, inflated, and about 3 mm (0.12 in) long.
 The four segments in the middle part (or claws) are line-shaped and powdery hairy.
 The segments in the upper part (or limbs), which enclosed the pollen presenter in the bud, are boat-shaped with a pointy tip and a felty outer surface.
 From the centre of the perianth emerges a style of 5½–6 cm (2.2–2.4 in) long.
 The thickened part at the tip of the style called pollen presenter is narrowly ellipse-shaped with a pointy tip, 8–10 mm (0.32–0.40 in) long, with a ring-shaped thickening at its base, and the sigmatic groove skewed.
 The oval ovary is silky hairy, 1–2 mm (0.04–0.08 in) long and difficult to differentiate from the style.
 It is subtended by four fleshy, awl-shaped scales of about 1½ mm (0.06 in) long.
 The one-seeded fruits are broadly egg-shaped, about 8 mm (0.32 in) long and 5 mm (0.20 in) wide.

 Differences with related species

 Mimetes fimbriifolius and Mimetes cucullatus differ from all other pagoda species by the gullet-type flower head.
 It functions in the same way as Acanthus and many Scrophulariaceae and Lamiaceae flowers.
-The bracts at the side of the stem are smaller, those in sight from the side are enlarged, while the leaf that is subtending the flower head aboved forms a brightly coloured hood.
+The bracts at the side of the stem are smaller, those in sight from the side are enlarged, while the leaf that is subtending the flower head above forms a brightly coloured hood.
 When the flowers open, the styles grow longer, break free from the perianth, and are pressed in the overhead leaf.